Urban Forestry and Tree Equity

 Groundwork Ohio River Valley team is ramping up its tree planting efforts – adding at least 200 new trees to the canopy in Lower Price Hill in the coming years – and building a trained cohort of Tree Ambassadors to provide consistent maintenance and care to the new trees as they take root.
 The program is run in both English and Spanish so most residents have the opportunity to participate in their primary language.
 Over the next five years, they will add at least 400 new trees and recruit 30+ Ambassadors to care for at least 900 young trees that support their community climate action plan.

-Equity-Centered Planning
+Community-Centered Planning

 Groundwork San Diego, Chollas Creek

-Through its Chollas Blue Green Vision campaign, Groundwork San Diego is mobilizing 5,000+ community members to identify, prioritize, and champion investments in green infrastructure and nature-based solutions.
+Through its Chollas Blue Green Vision campaign, Groundwork San Diego is mobilizing 5,000+ community members to identify, prioritize, and champion investments in nature-based solutions.
 With funding from the Forest Service, they are recruiting Tree Captains to identify neighborhoods most in need of trees, lead plantings, and convene neighbors to care for the new trees.

 Workforce Development